What is Distillation?

 Distillation isn’t new.
 The technique has been around since ancient times.
 Alchemists in ancient Egypt were using it to purify drinking water.
 Residents of Italy used it in the 9th century to purify drinking alcohol.
 Remains of “stills” (the physical setup required) from ancient distilleries have been found dating back to 12th century China.
 We’ve known about distillation for a long time, but it’s only been in the last few hundred years that we’ve understood the science behind it – how it actually works.

-You know from making tea or pasta at home that you can heat up water on a stove, and eventually it will boil.
+You know from making tea or pasta at home that you can heat up water on a stove, and eventually, it will boil.
 Water has a specific temperature at which it boils, the boiling point.
 At sea level elevation, this boiling temperature is 100oC.
-The liquid water in the pan has a certain vapor pressure, which depends on its temperature.
-The outside air has a pressure, which changes depending on your town’s elevation.
-When these two pressures are equal - when the vapor pressure of the water (which has been driven up by the heating process) equals the outside, atmospheric pressure, the water begins to boil.
+The liquid water in the pan has a certain vapour pressure, which depends on its temperature.
+The outside air has pressure, which changes depending on your town’s elevation.
+When these two pressures are equal – when the vapour pressure of the water (which has been driven up by the heating process) equals the outside, atmospheric pressure, the water begins to boil.